 Before we start talking about the top things to do in Rovereto, let me explain a bit of its history and location.
 This information will help you understand why this town is so magical and why you should travel to Rovereto in Italy soon.

 Rovereto is located in the Trentino-Alto Adige region, North of Italy, between Lake Garda and the Italian Alps.
-It sits right on the crossroad between Italian and German culture; it was also very influenced by Venetians and strongly affected by WWI.
-Rovereto has a strategic geography and cultural position.
+It sits right at the crossroad between Italian and German culture; it was very influenced by Venetians and strongly affected by WWI.
+It’s also surrounded by beautiful small towns like Mezzocorona, famous for its wine.
+Rovereto has strategic geography and cultural position.
 Its history dates back to the Middle Ages, with layers and layers of architectural beauties, castles, and war fortresses.

 Rovereto occupies a picturesque valley surrounded by vineyards and incredible mountains that are an invitation for hiking and mountain biking.
 If you are a history buff, an outdoor enthusiast, or something in between, our suggestions of what to do in Rovereto will impress you for sure.

 1 – Stroll around the city and discover the history behind its buildings